Loss of Regularity of Solutions of the Lighthill Problem for Shock Diffraction for Potential Flow: Proof of the main theorem --- Theorem

-Plugging (\ref{secondorderderivativebyderivativeofz}) into (\ref{gammaderivativeofequationofphi}), by a straightforward calculation, we find that $w$ satisfies a linear elliptic equation with bounded first-order coefficients but without zero-th order term in $\Omega$.
+Plugging (\ref{secondorderderivativebyderivativeofz}) into (\ref{gammaderivativeofequationofphi}), by a straightforward calculation, we find that $w$ satisfies a linear strictly elliptic equation with coefficients locally bounded in $\Omega$ and without zeroth order term.
 Thus, $w$ cannot achieve the local minimum anywhere in $\Omega$ by the maximum principle.